JCEleanor/project2_fall25/README.md

 **Submission on Gradescope:**

 After you are logged in to your github account in a browser, if you follow the Gradescope assignment page for this project from Canvas and try to upload a submission, you will be able to select the Github submission options and select your private repository for this project to submit your solution on Gradescope.

+## NOTES

+initialization error:
+make sure to initialize all the variables to prevent autograder on gradescode to timeout